Different Types of Nerf Darts Explained (Comparison Guide)

 Ultra Dart

-The Ultra dart was another attempt by Hasbro to improve the performance of its blasters.
+The Ultra Dart was another attempt by Hasbro to improve the performance of its blasters.
 This new dart type was released in 2019 under the new Ultra series, a range of blasters that haven’t yet seen the success that was initially anticipated.

 Ultra darts have a more streamlined dart head with two tiny holes and two small fins at the bottom.
 They have a black and orange color scheme.